Dagem587/alx-system_engineering-devops/0x08-networking_basics_2/README.md

-This is a directory made for networking basics 2 project
+This is a directory made for networking basics 2 projects